Copyright Law: Historical Background

 Moral rights are referred to as the personal rights of the author.
 It was observed in the case of “Smt.
 Manu Bhandari V. Kala Pictures Ltd”. that “Sec.
 57 is a special provision for the protection of authors’ moral rights.
 The object of it is to put the copyright on a higher footing than a normal matter of right, the language of Sec.
 57 is of widest amplitude.
 It cannot be restricted to literary expressions only.
 Audio-visual manifestations are also directly covered under it”.

-They cannot be transferred to other people including heirs and are finished at the time when the copyright owner had passed away, although, moral interests of the late author are protected by copyright law to some extent after his death.
-On the other hand, economic rights are transferable ones.
+They cannot be transferred to other people including heirs and are finished at the time when the copyright owner had passed away, although, the moral interests of the late author are protected by copyright law to some extent after his death.
+On the other hand, economic rights are transferable.
 They can be transferred through sale, assignment or succession etc. therefore when an economic right gets assigned to someone, the assignee becomes the ‘copyright owner’, although the original author of the work continues to be the author with moral rights.

 According to the Copyright Act, 1957, there are limitations over copyright also which can be broadly characterized as temporal limitations, geographical limitations, permitted uses and others.
 In “Penguin books Ltd. V. M/S India book distributors”, Justice Rohtagi observed: “Copyright is a property right, throughout the word retarded as a form of property worthy of special protection in ultimate Public Interest.
 The law starts from a premise that protection must be as long as broad possible and should provide only those expectations, limitations which are essential in Public Interest.”

 Under temporal limitations, it has been provided that the copyright cannot continue for “an indefinite period” of time.
-The law provides for a “specific period of time” and duration, during which rights of the copyright owner may subsist.
+The law provides for a “specific period” and duration, during which rights of the copyright owner may subsist.
 Under geographic limitations, it has been provided that the owner of the work for which copyright subsists is protected by the violations of his rights by the laws of the country where those violations take place.
 If such violations take place in another country, the owner of the copyright should refer to the laws of that country.

 In the case where both the countries are members of the international conventions on copyright, the standards applied in the national laws of both countries are likely to be similar and therefore the limitation of geographical boundaries would not apply.

 Under the limitation of permitted use certain acts that would normally amount to a violation of copyright are permissible under enumerated circumstances in the national laws and are referred to as “fair use” provisions.
-These acts include “reproduction of a work” that is done “exclusively for the personal or private use of the person” who reproduces the work, making quotations from protected work, provided that the source of the quotation along with the name of the author is mentioned and the extent of such quotation is compatible with fair practice provision.
+These acts include “reproduction of a work” that is done “exclusively for the personal or private use of the person” who reproduces the work, making quotations from protected work, provided that the source of the quotation along with the name of the author is mentioned and the extent of such quotation is compatible with fair practise provision.

-Under the limitation of non-material works, works that are not fixed in a material form are protected by the national laws of most of the countries.
+Under the limitation of non-material works, works that are not fixed in a material form are protected by the national laws of most countries.
 In few countries, the text related to laws and “decisions held by the courts and administrative bodies are excluded” from copyright protection while in some other countries they are not, and the government is the owner of the copyright of such official documents and it exercises those rights in accordance to the public interests.